Aditya093/vriddhi/README.md

 ### Frontend

-  -Open Android Studio -> File -> New -> Project from Version Control -Paste the HTTPS web URL from the Code Dropdown into the URL textfield -Rename the directory as \vriddhi_0 and click clone.
+  - Open Android Studio -> File -> New -> Project from Version Control
+  - Paste the HTTPS web URL from the Code Dropdown into the URL textfield
+  - Rename the directory as \vriddhi_0 and click clone.
-  -In urllist.dart please change the url according to URL of backend.
+  - In urllist.dart please change the url according to URL of backend.

 ### Backend